cjbohlman/cjbohlman.github.io/src/pages/posts/post-2.md

 Nevertheless, I plan to attempt the CEH practical exam since I have a free exam voucher.
 Wish me luck!

-LLMs were used to spell-check this blog post.
+LLMs were used to spell and grammar check this blog post.